 She berates me when I mention regularly visiting a Chiropractor for chronic pain, because a medical professional hasn’t formally diagnosed anything.
 The concern has been raised multiple times with two different GPs over the years, but these things always seem to fall on deaf ears – they just recommend painkillers and stretches, which only mask the problems instead of solving them.
 Fibromyalgia had been suggested to me by several people in the past, but my GP didn’t seem to think it was worth looking into.
 Am I supposed to pretend I know better than the medical professional and push for more?
 In hindsight perhaps I should have fought for an investigation years ago, before pain became my daily default – but I am not a persistent person by nature, and I will suffer in silence as opposed to fighting for what I deserve.
 I don’t like to feel as if I’m wasting my GP’s time by returning with the same complaint (especially when they have one month wait times for appointments), and I don’t like being a “Dr Google” patient who thinks they know better.
 This is what decades of critical thinking does to someone’s self-respect.
 I know I need to be more assertive, but that isn’t something I can fix overnight.
 I certainly wouldn’t be spending £42 a week for 15-minute massages/adjustments if the pain weren’t causing me significant discomfort.
 I didn’t appreciate being treated like a hypochondriac when I’m just someone who keeps falling through the cracks.
 Of course, I do accept the reasoning behind it – someone could just claim they had any old syndrome (and people probably do) – I just wish she had understood the reason why I’m not mentally strong enough to stand up and fight for myself.
 Funnily enough the point of PIP is to help people be more independent…

-Part of me wonders why they don’t just write to my GP in the first place if they’re only interested in the opinions of professionals.
+Part of me wonders why they don’t just write to the professionals in the first place if they’re only interested in their opinion.
 Honestly, I wish they would do just that, as my record would build an accurate profile of exactly how long I have been struggling for and validate everything I’ve told them.
 Surely the whole point is that Independent Assessment Services are assessing me – so even if a professional had said I was paralysed, they would still want to assess for themselves.
 Still, it doesn’t matter – the claim was intended for my mental health, not my physical pain.

 By about an hour in I’m feeling pretty much over the whole thing.
 She has defeated me.
 She is rushing and pressuring me again into giving simplified, inaccurate answers because she doesn’t know how to process what I’m telling her – as if it were my responsibility to know the kind of response her system would prefer.